EdTeKLA/LanguageTransfer/README.md

 ```

 ## Negative language transfer classification
-To view the code used to analyse the predictive power of logistic regression and random forest models in classifying learner errors as negative language transfer, go to the <a href="https://github.com/leticiawanderley/nlt-classification/" target="_blank">nlt-classification</a> folder.
+To view the code used to analyse the predictive power of logistic regression and random forest models in classifying learner errors as negative language transfer, go to the <a href="https://github.com/leticiawanderley/nlt-classification/" target="_blank">nlt-classification</a> repository.

+## Identifying negative language transfer in learner errors using POS information
+In this work, learner errors were converted into part-of-speech (POS) tag sequences and analysed by language models that represented POS tag sequences found in the first and second languages.
+To learn more about using POS tag sequences to detect negative language transfer, follow this link to the <a href="https://github.com/leticiawanderley/identifying-nlt/" target="_blank">identifying-nlt</a> repository.